gruppe-i-co-design/paper/paper.md

 ### Hardware implementation

 The implementation of linear cell sort algorithms was more complicated than Selection sort.
-We needed to draw multi FSMD and ASMD charts to implement this in hardware.
-Since this algorithm uses cells and to implement this in hardware we needed to draw a FSMD and ASMD chart for this to control each cell.
-Then we draw another FSMD and ASMD chart to control all cells and plus other components.
-In our implementation we neither use RAM or ROM.
+We needed to draw multiple FSMDs and ASMDs charts to implement the sorting algorithm in hardware.
+Since the algorithm uses cells, we needed to draw an FSMD and ASMD chart for a general cell, then a top-level FSDM and ASMD for the cell connections.

 <div id="fig:design-charts-linear" class="subfigures">
 ![FSMD chart](figures/linear-cell-sort/fsmd.png){#fig:linear-cell-fsmd width=85%}